 Native plants provide habitat for the insects, birds, and pollinators that are integral to our ecosystem.
 Join us September 9, 2023 for our third Fall Native Plant Sale.

-The Tour featured four homes in Winnetka with solar installations whose owners are familiar with the process, incentives, and logistics unique to Winnetka.
+The Tour features homes in Winnetka with solar installations whose owners are familiar with the process, incentives, and logistics unique to Winnetka.

 Since inception, Go Green Winnetka has worked with individuals, public and private groups, and events to reduce and divert waste, specifically food scraps, from landfill.